 And because what causes miracles is going to involve changing.
-Giving up what the ego is interested.
+Giving up what the ego is interested in.

-And at tha price the ego would rather that you don't have miracles.
+And at that price the ego would rather that you don't have miracles.

 I just finished reading the book "God doesn't make miracles, you do." by Yehuda Berg.